-This two year part time course is validated by the University of Greenwich
+This two-year part time Professional Graduate Certificate in Education is validated by the University of Huddersfield.

 Take on one of our ever-popular Teacher Training courses to support you on the road to a rewarding and fulfilling career with many perks and benefits.